 I have had my sights set on play college hockey since I was a U9 play for the Ohio AAA Blue Jackets.
 I remember going to Ohio State hockey games and wanted to be in their spot one day and I knew that their aspirations, drive, work ethic, and leadership inspired me to strive for the same end goal.
 My love for hockey is something I want to continue as I pursue a degree.
-This is one of the reason I am going to be attended Culver Academies next year playing U16 for their hockey team but also pushing myself academically.
+This is one of the reason why I am going to continue myself at Culver Academies playing for their U18 hockey team but also pushing myself academically.

 I feel that playing AAA hockey has prepared me to balance the workload of academics with practice, games, and travel.
 I have maintained above a 3.5 GPA all through middle school and in High school just below a 4.0 and recently above a 4.0 GPA at Gahanna Lincoln High School where I also take honors classes.
 It is because of my schedule that I have excellent time management and organizational skills.
 My work ethic, mannerisms, promptness, and leadership skills are characteristics my teachers and coaches have often commented on.